FDSN/StationXML/docs/level-preamble.rst

    .. container:: description

-      Generator of the information contained in the document.
+      Originator of the information contained in the document.

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`